SS Benalbanach (1946)

 Benalbanach was a 7,803 ton heavy lift cargo ship which was built in 1946 as Empire Athelstan.
 In 1947 she was sold and renamed Benalbanach.
 Further name changes were Camelot in 1965 and Dragon Castle in 1969.
 She was scrapped in 1975.

 History

 Empire Athelstan

-Empire Athelstan was the first postwar merchant ship built by Vickers-Armstrongs at Barrow in Furness.
+Empire Athelstan was the first postwar merchant ship built by Vickers-Armstrongs at High Walker.
 She was yard number 94, launched on 15 January 1946 and completed in June 1946.
 She was built for the Ministry of Transport and initially managed by P Hendersonn & Co, and then by Alfred Holt & Co.
 In April 1947, Empire Athelstan was put up for sale by tender, at a minimum purchase price of £340,000, with delivery after 31 May and before 31 August 1947.

 Empire Athelstan was powered by two Metropolitan-Vickers steam turbines, double reduction geared to one screw.
 She could achieve 15 kn.
 She had two derricks with a lifting capacity of 120 tons.